adriansimonn/Portfolio/README.md

 # Portfolio Website

-A modern, minimal portfolio website inspired by ZARA's clean aesthetic.
-Built with HTML, CSS, and JavaScript.
+A modern, minimal portfolio website built with the vanilla web stack (HTML, CSS, and JavaScript).

 ## Features